SalK91/time_series_101/README.md

 [cite MIT lectues]

-## Covariance Stationarity (Weak Stationarity):
+### Covariance Stationarity (Weak Stationarity):
 A time series ${X_t}$ is covariance stationary (or weakly stationary) if the following conditions hold:

 1. The mean $E[X_t]$ is constant for all $t$.
 2. The variance $\text{Var}(X_t) = E[(X_t - E[X_t])^2] $ is finite and constant for all $t$.
 3. The covariance $\text{Cov}(X_t, X_{t+h}) $ depends only on the lag $ h $ and not on $t$

-How to check for stationary:

-    1. Visually
-    2. Global vs Local Test
-    3. Augmented Dickey Fuller Test

-How to make Time Series Stationary if it is not stationary?
-* Differencing:  e.g First-order Differencing: Subtract the previous observation from the current observation.
-If the time series has seasonality, seasonal differencing can be applied.
-* Transformations: Transformations like logarithm, square root, or Box-Cox can stabilize the variance.
-* Decomposition: Decompose the time series into trend, seasonal, and residual components.
-* Detrending e.g. Subtracting the Rolling Mean or Fitting and Removing a Linear Trend.

-## White Noise
-* Mean =0
-* St. Dev is constant w.r.t  to time
-* Correlation between lags is 0

-## Unit Roots
+### Unit Roots
- Unit root is a feature of some stochastic processes (random processes).
-This stochastic process is a time series model where a single shock can have a persistent effect.
+ Unit root is a feature of a time series where a single shock can have a persistent effect.
 This means that the impact of a single, random event can continue to influence the process indefinitely.The concept is closely tied to the idea of stationarity in a time series.
 A time series is said to be stationary if its statistical properties do not change over time.
 However, a time series with a unit root is non-stationary, as its mean and variance can change over time.

 Unit roots are a problem in time series analysis because they can lead to non-stationarity.
 A unit root is a root of the characteristic equation of a time series model that is equal to 1.
 When a time series has a unit root, it means that the series is not stationary and its statistical properties, such as mean and variance, are not constant over time.

+### Why is stationarity important?
 Non-stationary time series can be problematic for several reasons:

 1. Difficulty in modeling: Non-stationary time series violate the assumptions of many statistical models, making it challenging to accurately model and forecast future values.
 Models like ARIMA (AutoRegressive Integrated Moving Average) assume stationarity, so non-stationary data can lead to unreliable predictions.